Unraveling Machine, Garment Pieces, Transition Button, Scenario Illustrations, Video Commercial

-With this project we address the fact that global textile industry consumes a tremendous amount of resources causing an equal load of waste in disposal.
+With this project we address the fact that global textile industry consumes a tremendous amount of resources following an equal load of waste in disposal.
 Cheap production methods are not only harming the environment, but also endanger local small businesses globally, benefitting only few multinational corporations.

 To meet this new standard of production garments will be specifically produced for that process in the future.
 Every piece gets its own Transition Button, which marks the starting point of the yarn to begin the process on the one hand and stores individual data about the wearer and the lifecycle of the yarn on the other hand.
 Through the technical structure of the garment the new process becomes visible to the outside.
 So the garment is knitted preferably from only one single piece of yarn and the seams are crocheted and visible.